jrabhishek/triviaApi/backend/README.md

 #### GET 'categories/<category_id>

-fetches all the question of that particula type
+- fetches all the question of that particular type
+- Request Arguments: None

 ```
 #### GET 'categories/2'